Sreekiranar/box_detection_opencv/README.md

 # box_detection_opencv
+Thanks for reading my Article **Checkbox/Table cell detection using OpenCV-Python** at [medium](https://medium.com/@sreekiranar)
-This Repository contains a Jupyter notebook explaining how to detect checkboxes/table cells from a scanned image
+This Repository contains a Jupyter notebook that has the complete code and explains the flow with sample input images.